oracc/nammu/README.md

 ### Requirements

 Nammu is developed and tested on Java 8.
-The new release of Nammu (1.2.2) now supports Java versions 9 and 10.
+The new release of Nammu (1.2.2) now supports Java versions 9 and 10 for users, although not yet for development.
 If you encounter problems running Nammu on these versions, please let us know by filing an issue.

 #### Contributors